darkrenaissance/darkfi/doc/src/arch/consensus.md

 their squared hash distances.
 Squared distances are used to disproportionately favors smaller targets, with the idea being that it will be harder to trigger a longer reorg between forks.
-When we compare forks, we first check the first sum, and if its tied, we use the second as the tie breaker, since we know it will be statistically unique for each sequence.
+When we compare forks, we first check the first sum, and if it's tied, we use the second as the tie breaker, since we know it will be statistically unique for each sequence.

 The ranking of a fork is always increasing as new blocks are appended.